Üsküdar American Academy: Adapazarı period (1885–1921)

 As the school became well known in the region, it received an invitation from a local board of trustees in Adapazarı, a city with a larger community and resources, about 50 miles from Bahçecik and 90 miles from Istanbul, to relocate its operations.
-Proposal was approved by the ABCFM, and in 1885 the school was transferred to Adapazarı, where it began instruction on September 9, 1885, in a new three-story building provided by the trustees.
+In 1885 the school was transferred to Adapazarı, where it began instruction on September 9, 1885 as the American School, Adabazar, in a new three-story building provided by the trustees.

-In 1886 the Ottoman government began taking steps to bring all foreign schools under the supervision of its Department of Public Instruction, as there had not been a national system of public education previously.
-At that time, the American schools in the empire were among the first to respond to these regulations, promptly arranging to conform to the laws and requirements established by the Ottoman authorities.
 The government granted the school an official operating permit in 1886, making it the first American Board institution in the country to be managed primarily by local administrators, with the Board providing American teachers and scholarships while finances and governance largely in the hands of the Adapazarı trustees.
+English held a central place, with students required to use it in daily communication.

 Government officials attended commencement ceremonies, including representatives of the governor and the armed forces, with Turkish dignitaries delivering complimentary speeches as part of the event.